Gaby Lopez wins LPGA tournament in Florida in 7-hole playoff - WHIZ News

 LAKE BUENA VISTA, Fla.
 (AP) — Having already battled for five extra holes into darkness without producing a champion a day earlier, Gaby Lopez and Nasa Hataoka showed up to work at 8 a.m., just like regular folks.

-The early wake-up call and extra golf was worth it for Lopez, who rolled in a 30-foot putt for birdie to prevail on the seventh playoff hole Monday and capture the season-opening Diamond Resorts Tournament of Champions.
+The early wake-up call and extra golf was worth it for Lopez, who rolled in a 30-foot birdie putt to prevail on the seventh playoff hole Monday and capture the season-opening Diamond Resorts Tournament of Champions.

-The elite field featured 26 LPGA tournament champions who had won tournaments in the last two seasons.
+The elite field featured 26 players who had won tournaments in the last two seasons.

 This was the LPGA’s fourth-longest playoff.
 The longest was 10 holes at the 1972 Corpus Christi Civitan Open, where Jo Ann Prentice beat Hall of Famers Sandra Palmer and Kathy Whitworth.